-Each graduate student should complete an exit survey and are welcome to meet with the Program Director (Rick Knowles) for an exit interview at the completion of their graduate program at WSU.
+Each graduate student should complete an exit survey and are welcome to meet with the Program Director (Dr. Knowles) for an exit interview at the completion of their graduate program at WSU.
 The exit interview can be obtained from the Academic Coordinator (Deb Marsh).
-A meeting with the Program Director should be scheduled by the student prior to leaving WSU.
-It may be most convenient to schedule this appointment for the week following the final exam, although it may be easier for the student or the Program Director if the meeting is scheduled earlier or later than that time.
-The exit survey and optional meeting will allow the student an opportunity to reflect on their time at WSU and to provide formal feedback and recommendations to the Department regarding the graduate program.
+The exit survey and optional interview with the Program Director will allow the student an opportunity to reflect on their time at WSU and to provide formal feedback and recommendations to the Department regarding the graduate program.